fastpacecolding/pynote/README.rst

 * create, delete, update, list and read notes
 * compare revisions of a note by creating a unified diff
-* list deleted notes in 'trash'
+* list and restore deleted notes in trash
 * everything is stored in human readable JSON files
 * nice meta data for every note including creation time, updating time, deletion time, uuid, tags